ForesightMiningSoftwareCorporation/multiphysics_examples/notes.md

 ## TODO

+- share an asset folder (use `BEVY_ASSET_ROOT`)
+- integrate the map to the sandbox
+- make better controllable vehicles
-- hot reloading, load map into "sandbox"
+- be able to load rocks into truck with the excavator